john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

         self.hw_grades[week] = grade
 ```

-The first parameter to this function is `self`, not because you need to pass a `self` variable in, but to signify that this method takes the attributes (`self.name`, `self.student_id`, `self.hw_grades`) from this instance of Student.
+The first parameter to this function is `self`, not because you need to pass a `self` variable in, but to signify that this method uses the class attributes (`self.name`, `self.student_id`, `self.hw_grades`) from this instance of Student.
 To set the first homework grade to 99 percent, we would do this:

 ```python
 emmy = Student("Emmy Noether", 837195783)
 emmy.set_hw_grade(99.0, 0)
 ```

 We see the `set_hw_grade` method actually only takes two inputs, not three.
-The `self` input is provided by doing the `emmy.`.
-Another thing we see is that by using a class method, we have access to all of the class attributes.
+The `self` input is provided by doing the `"Emmy Noether".`.
+Another thing we see is that by using a method, we have access to all of the class attributes.
 In this case, that means we can modify the values in the `self.hw_grades` list.

 <br/>

 ## Static Methods

-A class method is any function you include in a class and give the `self` parameter to.
-But what if you want to include a method in a class that is independent of the value of this particular object?
+A method is any function you include in a class and give the `self` parameter to.
+But what if you want to include a method in a class that is independent of the value of that particular object?
 These are called "static methods", and here are a couple examples:

 ```python
 class Student: